OpenHearing/TabSINT/Specifications/manual-audiometry/manual audiometry.rst

 * There should be a tone presentation panel, that displays the current set level, has a play button, and has buttons for adjusting the tone level up and down.
 The play button is red with a play icon when a tone is not playing.
 It is green with a stop symbol when it is playing.
 * *There should be a masking noise panel, that displays the current set level of the masking noise, has a play button, and has buttons for adjusting the noise level up and down.
 Once the play noise button has been pressed, the button symbol should change to a "stop" symbol to indicate that the noise stays on until stopped.
 If masking is not enabled in the protocol, the masking panel should be greyed out.*
 * There should be a "Record" button that saves the current threshold and masking level values.
 * There should be an audiogram that builds throughout the exam and indicates the running pure tone average (PTA) for both the left and right ears.
 The audiogram should also have an delete option so that a threshold that was recorded on accident may be deleted.
 The audiogram must use the correct symbols for the transducer type and test ear.
-For air-conduction thresholds, remove an unmasked result from the plot when a masked threshold has been recorded for same ear and frequency.
-For bone-conduction, there can be up to three bone-conduction thresholds marked at a single frequency (i. unmasked, ii. masked-left, iii. masked-right).
-We'll rely on the allowing audiologists to remove unmasked manual thresholds if they'd like.
 * When the tone reaches the maximum output level of the headset, the `No Response` button is enabled.
 If the admin presses the button, the no response is recorded on the audiogram at the maximum output level using the symbols described in ASHA.
 * Behavior at the Maximum Output Level.
 If the subject doesn't respond at the Maximum Output Level, use the up adjustment button to increase the level.
 The level doesn't increase, but the number display updates (i.e. 90 to (+90) )and the play button greyed out.
 From here, use the "No Response" button to record a "No Response" at the Maximum Output Level.
 * Behavior at the Minimum Output Level (-10 dB HL).
 If the subject responds at the Minimum Output Level, use the up adjustment button to decrease the level.
 The level doesn't decrease, but the number display updates (i.e. -10 to (-90) ) and the play button greyed out.
 From here, use the "Record Threshol" button to record a threshold at the Minimum Output Level with a result type `Hearing Possibly Better Than Calibrated Range`.